orthecreedence/cl-async/README.md

 cl-async - Asynchronous operations for Common Lisp
 ==================================================
 Cl-async is a library for general purpose, non-blocking programming in Common Lisp.
-I tried other non-blocking libraries, but they either require a large number of dependencies, aren't portable, or are too specialized to one task.
-Cl-async uses [Libevent2](http://libevent.org/) as the async backend, which is a fast, stable, portable library for asynchronous IO (see my [notes on choosing Libevent](http://orthecreedence.github.com/cl-async/implementation-notes#libevent)).
+Cl-async uses [Libevent2](http://libevent.org/) as the backend, which is a fast, stable, portable library for asynchronous IO (see my [notes on choosing Libevent](http://orthecreedence.github.com/cl-async/implementation-notes#libevent)).

 The main goal is to provide an experience that makes general asynchronous